KenKundert/nestedtext/doc/format.rst

 The *NestedText* Format
 -----------------------

-A *NestedText* file starts with a dictionary or a list.
-A dictionary is a sequence of key/value pairs and a list is a sequence of values.
+A *NestedText* file contains a possibly hierarchical combination of dictionaries, lists, and strings.
+A dictionary is a sequence of key/value pairs, a list is a sequence of values, and a sting is a sequence of characters.

-A dictionary contains one or more dictionary items, each on its own line and in each the key and value separated by a colon.
+A dictionary contains one or more dictionary items, each on its own line and in each there is a key and a value separated by a colon.
 The value is optional and the colon must be followed by a space or a newline to act as the key/value separator.
 So for example::

     name: Katheryn McDaniel